 The White Lady of Union Cemetery

 Sitting beside the Easton Baptist Church in Easton Connecticut is the Union Cemetery.
-Believed to be centuries old, the cemetery is home to the ghostly apparition of a lady dressed all in white who has been seen since the late nineteenth century.
+The cemetery is believed to be centuries old and is home to the ghostly apparition of a lady dressed all in white.
+This ghostly woman has been seen since the late nineteenth century.
 Curious about such paranormal activity in his own backyard, Ed Warren took it upon himself to try and videotape the apparition himself.

 On a cold night in late 1990, Ed had arranged a video recorder on a tripod to capture anything moving in the cemetery.
 Sometime after midnight, roughly six seconds worth of videotape captured a lady in white clothes, floating through the cemetery.
 Ed was so fascinated by the apparition that he published an entire book dedicated to the ghostly phenomenon, simply titled, Graveyard.

-The most popular theory is that the woman died during childbirth and was driven to the graveyard and buried.
-This partly explains eerie reports of the apparition making crying sounds and sometimes floating through the cemetery gates and out into the middle of Route 59.
-This has caused many a late night drives to run right through her spirit with a car only to stop and look back to find nobody there.
+The most popular theory is that the woman died during childbirth and was driven to the graveyard and buried, which partly explains eerie reports of the apparition making crying sounds and sometimes floating through the cemetery gates and out into the middle of Route 59.
+The ghostly sight has caused many a late night drives to run right through her spirit with a car only to stop and look back to find nobody there.
 While this particular case does not contain demonic hallmarks, it is one of Ed Warren’s most cherished cases, particularly due to the film footage that he took and kept.